Chivier/llama3.cp.mfu/README.md

 ## Relevant aspects

 Changing from NumPy to CuPy, the performance is improved more than 2 times.
-Despite this fact, the performance can vary depending on the Hardware.
+Despite this, the performance can vary depending on the Hardware.
+The results presented here were achieved using an RTX 4090.

 ## Installation